Review draft goals and strategies shaped by your input

 The Long-Range Plan: for Parks, Open Spaces, Recreation & Senior Center, and Coal Creek Golf Course

-The Trails Master Plan: for trails and trail connections
+The Trail System Plan: for trails and trail connections

 To get it right, we need to hear from the people who live, work, play, walk, bike, gather, and explore here—that means you.
 Your input will make sure the Guidebook reflects the diverse interests and evolving needs of the Louisville community.